c2po/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          All news records with an archive date in the past are shown.

-         .. hint:: Records with no archive date aren't shown in any of the selected modes.
+         .. hint:: Records with no archive date are never shown in mode 'archived'.

 .. _tsTimeRestriction: